 No. Accounting standards do not apply to immaterial items and we take the same approach.
 We may, however, ask why the company believes that an item is immaterial if this is not evident from the accounts.
 We discourage companies from including unnecessary information in their accounts and would encourage you not to include further disclosures unless the additional information is material.
 We may, however, indicate that you might need to reconsider your accounting treatment should a matter become material in future.

 Should I discuss the letter with my auditors?

 There is no requirement to do so, but it is generally advisable to discuss matters with your auditors at an early stage.
 Your auditors may already have considered the issue that has been raised and will be able to assist in drafting a response.
-They can also attend any meetings with the CRR team, CRRC or Review Group, as appropriate, should you so wish.
+They can also attend any meetings you may have with the CRR team, Executive Director of Supervision or Supervision Committee, as appropriate, should you so wish.